 During the past school year I have worked for a group call RONHIC (ready or not, here I come) a division of a company called Zylotec.
 I’ve worked part time, helping to prepare a training course on micro-computers.
 The training course was for industrial customers, training their employees to use this new technological breakthrough, so that they could do so many things faster and better.
 I had only recently been bitten by the computer bug (during the spring and summer of last year) and when I got involved with this group in about November I really thought this was it.
 And so I thrust my heart and soul into the effort.
 Had been working part time and full time all summer, for Signetics since about November 1977, but slowly phased that out with my activity in RONHIC.

-I spent one week in Albuquerque, New Mexico, a trip financed by RONHIC.
+I spent one week in Albuquerque, NM, a trip financed by RONHIC.
 The trip down was unreal.
 We got caught in a snow storm, driving a camper, and the drive shaft broke and fell off on a little hill at about midnight.
 We got the camper off the road and bedded down for the night.
 The next morning we found ourselves really snowed in somewhere in the middle of the Navajo reservation.
 We finally got a ride from a Navajo in a pickup to the nearest trading post where we called for a wrecker from Gallup.
 Left the camper in Gallup for work & took a bus to Albuquerque where we spent the week taking a course in microprocessors by WINTEK, a great learning experience.

 Things looked better and better with RONHIC.
 I began to consider taking a Sabbatical from the High-school, spending a year with RONHIC full time.
 As we got into the development of our microprocessor training course, it became evident there were some real problems among the management as to what they really wanted.
 The project fell apart.

 Since I had already applied for the sabbatical at the high-school, I approached Signetics for a possible full-time position.
 I was offered a position as maintenance supervisor in the assembly area.
 I accepted the job and began full time with Signetics in June 1979, working as line maintenance supervisor over 11 technicians.
 We maintained all equipment in the assembly area, where the tiny integrated circuits were put together.
 It seemed as though I became a father to the tech’s.
 I’d given up my role as an instructor in the high school, but found much the same feeling at Signetics, these guys were my students.
-I was much older than all of them.
+I was older than all of them.

 We organized the group in a fine manner and provided better maintenance support than in the past, receiving praise for our efforts.
 The financial rewards were good, providing about what I made at the school plus what I had earned part-time at Signetics.
 But Carol was still working.
 It was a new and neat experience being home each evening with the family.

-Spent a lot of time helping Lori with her math assignments.
+Spent a lot of time helping Valerie with her math assignments.
 She would try so hard, many times the sessions would end in tears, but she would stay with it and did very well.
 I received many satisfying hours with my work in Line Maintenance.

-One of the first things after I started with Signetics was go on a trip to Boston for a week to train on a machine we used, made by a company called Mech-el industries.
+One of the first things after I started with Signetics was on a trip to Boston for a week to train on a machine we used, made by a company called Mech-el industries.
 The plane flew from Salt Lake to Kansas City on the first leg.

-As we flew out of Salt Lake it was a clear day and I was fascinated by the terrain below, especially the Wasatch the Uintah mountains.
+As we flew out of Salt Lake it was a clear day and I was fascinated by the terrain below, especially the Wasatch/Uintah mountains.
 What I was looking at was a neat topographical map.
 When I was a kid we moved into a home in Moab, I was in the 4th grade and in the attic there were stacks of old National Geographic magazines.
 I would lay and study the maps for hours in the attic, fantasizing about traveling and seeing all the places with weird names.
 As I would read the names on the maps I would simply pronounce them in my mind the way they should sound.
 Came as quite a shock later years to find that most adults and even some newscasters didn’t know how to pronounce many names correctly!

 As we crossed part of the high Uintah’s I could see dozens and dozens of tiny lakes, many with snow still down to the water.
 I remember my Dad talking of the Grandaddy Lakes in the Uintah’s where he served with the Civilian Conservation Corps (CCC’s) during the depression.
 As I looked I thought how I should get some good maps of the area and start hiking into them with Dan.
 That could be one of our things.
 Shouldn’t be too hard to get into.
 Then I thought, but what of the girls?
 Leslie would especially want to go.
 We could handle that, but better start small and work up.

 Back to the flight, on the second leg of the trip I sat next to a nice young gentleman from Boston.
 His name was John Peters and had been to some convention in Denver.
 We talked of life, Boston, his business, etc. We got on very well and he invited me to go to dinner with his wife one night while I’d be there in Boston.
 He and his gracious wife, Wendy, took me to an old restaurant in downtown Boston called Durgin-Park, established in the 1700’s.
-I had my first lobster and with the help of a kind old lady at the next table got that nasty old shell off and enjoyed the meat.
+I had my first lobster and with the help of a kind old lady at the next table got that nasty shell off and enjoyed the meat.
 A very fine evening.

 I worked in Line Maintenance at Signetics for 6 months, then was promoted to engineering where I became a Senior Hermetic Assembly Engineer.
 After a year in engineering where I had a super job with great associates and experiences, Carol was still working in the billing office at the local hospital.
 Seemed like we weren’t getting anywhere financially, not getting our old debts paid.
 I had a business trip to Sunnyvale, Calif. in about August and answered some help wanted ads in local paper while there.
 Seemed to be some good opportunities in the area but living costs would wipe out any salary gains.
 Not too promising.
-But a bridge was crossed in the mental decision to look elsewhere for a better job, even though I loved the job I had at Signetics.
+But a bridge was crossed in the mental decision to look elsewhere for a better job, even though I loved the job at Signetics.

 Then in October, one of the tech’s who worked for me, Steve Killpack, got a call from a head-hunter saying he had a job as sales Manager for Mech-El (remember them a few paragraphs ago).
 Steve just publicly announced in the office what the caller had offered.
 I was interested, so I called Carl Roberts, who had been Corporate Engineering Manager for Signetics in Sunnyvale, Calif.
 I had known him from his days at Signetics, but he had quit and gone to work for Mech-El some four months earlier.
 Anyway, at the conclusion of the phone call, Carol and I were on our way to Boston to discuss the possibility of going to Singapore for three years.
 We accepted!!!